Adam C. Pelser

 14. “Temptation, Virtue, and the Character of Christ,” Faith and Philosophy 36, 1 (2019): 81–101.

 12. “Philosophy in The Abolition of Man,” for Contemporary Perspectives on CS Lewis’ Abolition of Man: History, Philosophy, Education and Science, ed.
-Gayne Anacker and Tim Mosteller (New York: Bloomsbury Press, forthcoming).
+Gayne Anacker and Tim Mosteller (New York: Bloomsbury Press, 2017), 5-24.

 11. “Heavenly Sadness: On the Value of Negative Emotions in Paradise,” in Paradise Understood: New Philosophical Essays about Heaven, ed.
-Eric J. Silverman and Ryan Byerly (Oxford: Oxford University Press, forthcoming).
+Eric J. Silverman and Ryan Byerly (Oxford: Oxford University Press, 2017), 113-135.

 10. “Religious Value and Moral Psychology” (with Robert C. Roberts), in Handbook of Value: Perspectives from Economics, Neuroscience, Philosophy, Psychology, and Sociology, ed.
 Tobias Brosch and David Sander (Oxford: Oxford University Press, 2015), 375–394.